dell/terraform-provider-powerscale/docs/resources/synciq_rules.md

 page_title: "powerscale_synciq_rules Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  This resource is used to manage the SyncIQ Rule entity on PowerScale array.
+  This resource is used to manage all the SyncIQ replication Performance Rule entities on PowerScale array.
 ---

 # powerscale_synciq_rules (Resource)

-This resource is used to manage the SyncIQ Rule entity on PowerScale array.
+This resource is used to manage all the SyncIQ replication Performance Rule entities on PowerScale array.

 ## Example Usage